 2. Record keeping of PGP use and reporting use to the Corps is the responsibility of GPC, Land Department Field Offices (Field Offices).
 Each Field Office will keep records of issued GPC permits, which will include verification that the authorized project was determined to be within the scope of a PGP(s).
 Within 15 days of the end of each quarter of the calendar year (i.e., March, June, September, and December), Field Offices will provide the Corps with a "Quarterly Report," listing all projects permitted by GPC during the preceding quarter.
-Quarterly Reports will include the following minimum information: a brief project description; the project location; the applicable PGP; GPC permit number (tracking number) assigned to the project; and the result of any inspection that may have been conducted on the project site.
+Quarterly Reports will include the following minimum information: a brief project description; the project location; the applicable PGP; GPC permit number (tracking number) assigned to the project; and project/inspection status.

-3. Each GPC Field Office will keep records of compliance inspections conducted on verified PGP projects.
-Within 15 days of the end of each quarter of the calendar year, each Field Office will provide the Corps with "Quarterly Compliance Inspection Reports," documenting any inspection(s) performed on completed projects for the preceding quarter.
-These reports will include the following minimum information: GPC permit number; the date of the inspection; and whether each project was found to be in compliance with the terms and conditions of the PGP(s).
+3. GPC will track records of compliance inspections conducted on PGP projects within GPC's Land Information Management System (LIMS) GIS platform.
+These records will include the following minimum information: GPC permit number; the date of the inspection; and whether the inspected project was found to be in compliance with the terms and conditions of the PGP(s).
+These inspection files will be available to the Corps upon request.

-4. GPC Field Offices will permanently retain a file reflective of all projects verified to comply with a PGP(s), by lot number and permit number.
-The file will include written authorization requests made to GPC, project/activity plans and drawings, GPC field inspection verification stamp, lease agreements, and any other lot related information.
+4. GPC's LIMS GIS Platform will permanently retain records of all projects verified to comply with a PGP(s), by lot number and permit number.
+The file will include authorization requests made to GPC, project/activity plans and drawings, GPC field inspection verification records lease agreements, and any other lot related information.
 All files will be available upon request.

 5. The time limit for completing the work authorized under the authority of these PGPs will be specified by GPC.
 The permittee shall notify GPC of the time the authorized activity is commenced and completed.
-Be advised that that work authorized by GPC must be completed by the expiration date of the PGPs.
+Be advised that work authorized by GPC must be completed by the expiration date of the PGPs.
 Work that is authorized by GPC under authority of the PGPs, but which is not completed prior to expiration of the PGPs, must be re-authorized by GPC under authority of subsequent PGPs, if re-authorized by the Corps, or by Nationwide Permit, Letter of Permission, or Standard Permit.

-Floating docks, boat houses, and boat shelters shall not be constructed over wetlands.
+6. Floating docks, boat houses, and boat shelters shall not be constructed over wetlands.
 Stationary docks and piers extending over wetlands shall be elevated a minimum of four (4) feet above the wetland substrate to prevent total shading of vegetation, substrate, or other elements of the aquatic environment.